 - Let your body get fresh air every day!
 You will notice that breathing in nature has a stress-reducing effect and can provide more energy.

 - Ayurveda recommends to follow a healthy diet.
 Try to eat your food as fresh as possible.
 Fresh meals have an effect especially on the first two Koshas: Food- and Energy-Kosha.
 There is also a list of foods that you can include in your diet to strengthen mental health.

-[actually, honey, milk & ghee are included here.
-However, they are deliberately excluded, because the yoga philosophy recommends a vegetarian diet as much as possible.]
+[actually honey, milk & ghee still belong here.
+However, they are intentionally omitted at this point, as yoga philosophy recommends a diet that is as plant-based as possible].

 Our favourite mantra for your Ayurveda and Yoga practice

 We would like to give you our favourite mantra, because it fits very well to both vedic traditions, Ayurveda and Yoga: